microsounds/kagami/readme.md

 **kagami** was written to fit a particular use case, mine.
 If your needs are simple, then **kagami** is simple.
 This isn't a full-fat wordpress-style blog generator.
-Management of static elements such as images, client-side Javascript, stylesheets and site structure fall outside of the scope of this tool.
+Management of static elements such as images, client-side scripting, stylesheets and site structure fall outside of the scope of this tool.

+RSS feeds are reproducible, `lastBuildDate` matches the `pubDate` of the most recent `item` found.
+This is to avoid the issue of dirtying a `git` worktree just by running `kagami`

 Several scrapped iterations of this tool were previously written as a portable makefile using a C preprocessor and later, general purpose macro preprocessor GNU `m4`.
-`cpp` chokes on C syntax being used incorrectly, `m4` chokes on stray grave symbols, and probably other things too.
+`cpp` chokes on C syntax being used incorrectly, `m4` chokes on stray grave symbols and common dictionary words like `divert` and `shift` as these are `m4` syntax.

 I ended up implementing elements from both, along with the ability to add custom functionality as part of the **kagami** template without making changes to the tool itself.